We have set out below the steps we have had to take to continue providing a service to you during this crisis. Please read the following carefully.

 WEAR A MASK or face covering if you have to attend the practice

 Do NOT turn up for your appointment early.

-Do NOT bring anybody else with you to your appointment.
+Do NOT bring anybody else with you to your appointment, unless absolutely necessary.

 For Prescriptions – in order to prevent infection spread we are asking all patients to sign up for online services so that you can order your repeat medication electronically and then your prescriptions can be sent direct to a pharmacy of your choice; Without the need for paper which may increase the risk of cross-contamination / infection spread.